macmaybecheese/lore-two/concept.md

 But we might be making Warhammer 40,000 2.0, we'll see.
 Well, wasn't that just the original (fantasy) game blended with Dune?

-So we mixed up DOOM with Dune—I might be able to to use that.
+So we mixed up DOOM with Dune—I might be able to to use that

+Lots of talk of mushrooms—use it as a spice / melange analogue?
+Reminds me of this indie horror game about dog mushing and getting taken over by the forest.